Multiple layers from head to toes and no exposed skin is the way to go when skiing in the deep cold.

 If you drive to the hill—even a short drive—make sure your boots are near the heat in the car.
 Don’t throw them in the trunk or the back of the wagon or, worse, in the clamshell on top!
 It may be inconvenient for a passenger to have them underfoot for the drive, but it will pay off on the hill.

-Heres a real insider’s tip: I carry a hair drier in my ski pack.
-In the ski lodge, I give boots a blast of heat just before I put them on.
+Heres a real insider’s tip: carry a hair drier in your ski pack.
+In the ski lodge, give boots a blast of heat just before you put them on.
 Makes a big difference.

 Sad to say, the inexpensive chemical warmer packs probably won’t work if your boots fit properly.
 There just isn’t room.
 If you’ve got enough room in your ski boots for two pairs of socks, or thick socks, or a boot warmer pack, your boots are too big and you need new ones.
 See our discussion on buying boots

-If, despite all precautions, your feet still get cold easily, invest in battery powered boot heaters–such as the ones from Hotronic or Hot Foot and have them installed at a ski shop where they can inlay the heater into your insoles.
+If, despite all precautions, your feet still get cold easily, invest in battery powered ski boot heaters and have them installed at a ski shop where they can inlay the heater into your insoles.

-A less expensive alternative are neoprene Boot Gloves which helps insulate your boots.
+A less expensive alternative are neoprene DryGuy Boot Gloves which helps insulate your boots.
 This is a simple, inexpensive, well made product that really works.
-I won’t go skiing without a pair in my ski pack.
+We won’t go skiing without a pair in our ski pack.

 Once you’ve properly encased your body’s core, it’s much easier to keep your extremities warm.
 But heads, hands, and feet still require special consideration if you want to play in the snow when it’s really cold

-Helmets are absolutely the best cold-weather headgear–warm and windproof.
-Combined with a windproof face mask and good goggles, a helmet seals your head and face in warmth.
+In addition to providing an extra margin of safety, helmets are absolutely the best cold-weather headgear.
+They are comfortable, warm and windproof and, combined with a windproof face mask and good goggles, a helmet seals your head and face in warmth.

-The trend lately has been toward lighter helmets with more ventilation and less padding, but when warmth is critical nothing beats a full-coverage, hard-shell helmet like the original Scream from Leedom.
-Without a helmet, the best alternative is a warm hat with a parka hood pulled over it.
+The trend lately has been toward lighter helmets with more ventilation and less padding, but when warmth is critical nothing beats a full-coverage, hard-shell helmet. .

 If one part of a mountain gets more sun or is more wind-sheltered, ski there.
 Take advantage of an enclosed tram or gondola or a summit warming hut if the area has one.